 These two great events are just part of yacht racing in Cowes.
 Smaller regattas, for the Cowes Racing Fleets, such as the Cowes Keelboat Solent Series and Cowes Keelboat Championship, take place most weekends between Easter and late September, and others, such as specific class regattas, during the week.

 The racing season now extends throughout the year, including on Boxing Day.
 Close coordination between the local clubs is needed to ensure that no conflicts with courses and start times takes place.
 Whilst all clubs have their own starting and finishing lines in Cowes Outer Harbour, many races are run from committee boats that are able to manage races more widely afield.

 In addition to the major regattas, racing also takes place off Cowes from April to early September on Tuesday evenings with the Island Sailing Club and on Thursday evenings with East Cowes Sailing Club.

-The main shore-based Start Lines, marked on Admiralty charts, can be avoided by visiting yachtsmen by using the Cowes Small Craft Channel to the east of the main fairway.
-Race officers are required to coordinate with commercial shipping traffic to minimize the risk of conflicts and watch is kept on Cowes Harbour Radio VHF Channel 69.
+The main shore-based Start Lines, marked on Admiralty charts, can be avoided by visiting yachtsmen by using the Cowes Harbour Eastern Channel to the east of the main Fairway.
+Race officers are required to coordinate with commercial shipping traffic to minimise the risk of conflicts and watch is kept on Cowes Harbour Radio VHF Channel 69.